brightsoftdev/photo-picker-plus/Android/PhotoPickerPlusTutorial/README.md

 This way the developer can use his own methods and code inside the application class.

-If the developer decides to extend the application class instead of PhotoPickerPlusApp he must copy the all the code below into it:
+If the developer decides to extend the application class instead of PhotoPickerPlusApp he must copy the all the code below into it

 <code><pre>
 public class PhotoPickerPlusTutorialApp extends Application {